joshprk/dedup-pg/README.md

 print(duplicate_map)
 ```

-For ease-of-use, we give two options for interfacing with the Postgres backend.
-Option 1 is to upload the LSH bands
-yourself as `(cluster_key/foreign_key, band_index, band_hash)` rows, then store the `cluster_key` for the table you
-want to perform deduplicated queries in.
-Option 2 is using the provided backends, which are a work-in-progress.
+For ease-of-use, we provide the `dedup_pg.backend.sqlalchemy.SQLAlchemy` backend, which you use by
+passing it the the `DedupIndex` initialization.

 ## Alternatives

-This library is the easiest way to implement deduplication in Postgres, and has been successfully used in production
+This library is the easiest way to implement deduplication in Postgres, and has been successfully
-(at the company I'm working at).
-Most similar libraries are built for local usage and have non-compact serialization
+used in production (at the company I'm working at).
+Most similar libraries are built for local usage
-incompatible with Postgres.
+and have non-compact serialization incompatible with Postgres.

 However, `datasketch` and `rensa` are good alternatives if you would like something different.